ShineQi/ethernetIP-explorer/Docs/README.txt

 	1.2 CREDITS
 		The project was created by F. Chaxel, in 2016.
 		Graphics are the usual FamFamFam: http://www.famfamfam.com/
-		It is inspired by the best Bacnet Explorer, Yabe : http://sourceforge.net/projects/yetanotherbacnetexplorer/
+		It is, of course, inspired by the best Bacnet Explorer, Yabe : http://sourceforge.net/projects/yetanotherbacnetexplorer/
 		and also Profinet Explorer
 		http://sourceforge.net/projects/profinetexplorer/